jgroenheide/rl2select/README.md

 Use exponential weighting yes or no?

-The models predict the value of a leaf node.
-In He et al. they calculate this for every open node.
-In Yilmaz et al. they calculate this for the child nodes.
-=> When we only consider children, the branching and tree features will largely overlap. the state can therefore best be described from the parent's perspective. in Labassi et al. they calculate this for the two nodes of a nodecomp call.
-=> [state, action] pairs must include both nodes of the comparison

 Subtree size is not a good indication of decision quality, because good decisions can have large subtrees while bad decisions can have small subtrees.
 Instead: Global tree size, Primal bound improvement, Optimality-Bound difference.
 - Global tree size: (NNodes at transition - total NNodes after solving)